-On your iPad or iPhone, backups can be reached via the library far left.
-Tap “Manage…” bottom right, and select “Backup…” in the sources section .
-Then choose one of the available backups and slide any sheet or group to the left in order to restore it.
+On your iPad or iPhone, backups can be reached via the library.
+Tap “Manage…” top right, and select “Backup…”.
+Then choose one of the available backups and slide any sheet or group to the left to restore it.

 Backing up Your Mac With Time Machine